 - State Records will only receive those records for which it has granted approval to transfer

-- a consignment received needs to be as described in the consignment list spreadsheet submitted – both unit and item detail is checked by a Collection Management Services (CMS) archivist prior to transfer approval
+- a consignment received needs to be as described in the consignment list spreadsheet submitted – both unit and item detail is checked by an Archivist prior to transfer approval

 - only State Records boxes can be used